nasheomirro/react-polymorphed/README.md

 # react-polymorphed

-create type-safe polymorphic components that doesn't crash typescript, also note this package was based off of [react-polymorphic-types](https://github.com/kripod/react-polymorphic-types).
+create type-safe polymorphic components that doesn't crash typescript, this package was based off of [react-polymorphic-types](https://github.com/kripod/react-polymorphic-types).

-**Be warned ye who use this package**!
-No.. seriously be sure to check the source code before using this, There are things in there that I can't explain how they work, it just does, and I'm scared.
-If you do know how they work, feel free to either open an issue or submit a PR that changes the comments I placed into something that explains it.
+**Be warned ye who use this package!**: though I'm certain everything should work fine, I am still a novice in both typescript's quirkiness and react's uncommon types, some types might even rely on bugs to work correctly, so take caution!

 ## Basic Usage